Cook, Learn, and Share to Fight Hunger.

 • Storage: Keep ice cream stored at a consistent temperature in the freezer to prevent ice crystals from forming.

-• Serving: Let ice cream sit at room temperature for a few minutes before scooping for easier serving.
+• Serving: Let it sit at room temperature for a few minutes before scooping for easier serving.

 • Pairings: Consider the flavor profile of the ice cream when choosing toppings and pairings.
 Complementary flavors and textures create the most enjoyable experience.

 • Experimentation: Don’t be afraid to try new flavor combinations and techniques.
-Ice cream is a versatile ingredient that can be used in unexpected ways.
+It is a versatile ingredient that can be used in unexpected ways.

 A Brief History

-The origins of ice cream can be traced back to ancient civilizations, with early versions of frozen desserts appearing in China, Persia, and Rome.
+Its origin can be traced back to ancient civilizations, with early versions of frozen desserts appearing in China, Persia, and Rome.
 However, modern ice cream as we know it emerged in the 17th century, with the development of hand-cranked ice cream makers.
-Throughout history, ice cream has evolved and adapted, reflecting the culinary trends and cultural influences of different eras.
+Throughout history, it has evolved and adapted, reflecting the culinary trends and cultural influences of different eras.

 Nutritional Information